totallymoney/eslint-plugin-prefer-smart-quotes/README.md

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

+> This plugin supports converting quotes and apostrophes that have been specified using their `alphanumeric` or `unicode` equivalent into their curly `alphanumeric` or `unicode` values.

 ## Installation

 You'll first need to install ESLint: